 Granting of licenses

-• A safety data sheet is prepared for all licensed products, provided that there is an obligation to do so under local law.
-It is recommended to state the EMICODE®-classification in the technical data sheet, e.g. “EMICODE EC 1 – very low emission”.
+• If required by local law, a safety data sheet must be prepared for all licensed products.
+It is recommended to include the EMICODE®classification in the technical data sheet, e.g. “EMICODE® EC 1 – very low emission”.

-• Substances that have been identified under REACH as carcinogenic, mutagenic or toxic to reproduction (“CMR substances” of categories 1A and 1B) shall not be actively used.1 Emissions of all volatile organic carcinogenic substances of categories 1A and 1B must remain below a total limit value of 10 μg/m3 after 3 days and an individual limit value of 1 μg/m3 after 28 days.
+• Substances that have been proven under REACH to be carcinogenic, mutagenic or toxic to reproduction (CMR substances of categories 1A and 1B) must not be actively used1.
+Emissions of all volatile organic carcinogenic substances of categories 1A and 1B must remain below a total limit value of 10 μg/m3 after 3 days and of 1 μg/m3after 28 days.

-• Products which are classified in categories 1, 2 or 3 according to European Hazardous Substances Regulation with regard to acute toxic properties (CLP: Part 3: 3.1 acute toxicity) are excluded from the EMICODE®.
+• Products that have been classified into categories 1, 2 or 3 under the European Hazardous Substances Regulation on account of acute toxic properties (CLP part 3: 3.1 Acute Toxicity) are excluded from the EMICODE® licensing process.

 1 For details and exceptions, see “GEV Classification Criteria”

-• Testing has to be performed according to the predefined “GEV test method”.
-The tests shall be performed by a laboratory that has been accredited for testing according to ISO 17025, including tests as per GEV test method or EN 16516.
-Documentation of the test results is carried out by the manufacturer himself according to in-house guidelines.
+• Required tests must be conducted according to the predefined “GEV test method” and performed by a laboratory that has been accredited for testing according to ISO 17025, including tests as per GEV test method or EN 16516.
+Documentation of the test results is carried out by the manufacturers themselves according to their in-house system.
 Please click here for a list of recommended laboratories.

-• Classification into EMICODE® classes is carried out according to the product group after all requirements from the tables mentioned under “Limit values” have been fulfilled.
-The appropriate EMICODE® class must be used for product labelling.
+• Classification into EMICODE® classes is based on compliance with all requirements listed in the tables provided here.
+The applicable EMICODE® class must be used for product labeling.

 Laboratories